-I have received and read the School of Allied Health Professions Guidelines:
+I have received and read eived and read the School of Allied Health Professions Guidelines: Signature of Student SAHP Program & Department Print Date

 We are very glad that you choose Loma Linda University to earn your Doctor of Physical Therapy Degree.
 In order to learn how we can serve potential applicants in the future, please take a few minutes to answer the following questions.